A lot has changed in the world of search engine optimization.

 Don’t believe me?

-Well, several case studies have proven the impact of social shares, likes, tweets and pins on search rankings.
+Well, several case studies have proven the impact of social shares, likes, tweets and pins on search engine rankings.

 As an example, Moz started to rank on Google for “Beginner’s Guide” after Smashing Magazine tweeted out the guide.
 Shrushti’s search rankings improved from page 400 to page 1 of Google, due to social media.